UK considers whether to remove British judges from Hong Kong court

 The Chinese foreign ministry’s commission in Hong Kong expressed “strong indignation” at the report, according to the official Xinhua news agency.

-“Wake up and stop the old colonial dream of interfering in Hong Kong’s affairs!”, it quoted a spokesperson as saying.
+“Wake up and stop the old colonial dream of interfering in Hong Kong’s affairs!”, it quoted a representative as saying.

+Hong Kong leader Carrie Lam has repeatedly spoken of the role of leading foreign judges in highlighting Hong Kong’s judicial independence.

+About 13 foreign judges currently serve as non-permanent judges on Hong Kong’s top court, including nine British jurists.

 Beijing imposed a national security law on Hong Kong in June that punishes what authorities broadly define as secession, sedition and collusion with foreign forces with up to life in jail, following a year of sometimes violent demonstrations.